The National Robotics Network Strategy

 The transfer of RAI knowledge and experience across industry sectors is difficult to achieve, but offers significant opportunities to reduce cost, development time and risk, whilst increasing supply chain markets and sustainability.
 There is a need to find ways of making R&D resources go further by pooling and coordinating RAI activities, creating more effective ways to access skills and refresh knowledge, thereby making the successful transition to market growth and wealth creation.
 We need to create an environment which will initiate a cultural change in the adoption and use of RAI in industry to address the current low level of understanding of the application of RAI and the articulation of its benefits.

-The National Robotics Network recognises that there is a need to develop a RAI ecosystem to release the power of the northern region to benefit the UK by delivering these key activities:-
+The National Robotics Network recognises that there is a need to develop a RAI ecosystem to benefit the UK by delivering these key activities:-

 RAI Industrial Challenges